 Don’t forget to set your alarm!
-Try 15 minutes earlier than you think you’ll need, just in case, to give yourself a little extra time.
+Try 15 minutes earlier than you think you’ll need, just to give yourself a little extra time.

 On the first day

-Not to sound like your parents, but a good breakfast will set you up for the rest of the day.
+Not to sound like your parents, but a nutritious breakfast will set you up for the rest of the day.
 You don’t want to be thinking about your stomach during your first class.
 If you’re looking for the perfect breakfast options to start your day off on the right food, check out our guide to the best food options to give you extra brainpower.

-Make sure you know where you’re supposed to be and when.
-You don’t want to be the one showing up to the wrong class on the first day.
-Plan to get to uni early, too, so you aren’t rushing, and you can ease yourself into it.
+Make sure you know where you’re supposed to be and when to avoid showing up to the wrong class on the first day.
+Get to uni early!

 After the first day

 As soon as you get back from class, spend a few minutes putting together your first-day notes, books, and papers.
-Organise them in a meaningful, but easy-to-remember manner.
-When your study space is tidy, it’ll seem like less of a chore to actually sit down and work later.
+When your study space is tidy, it’ll seem like less of a chore to sit down and work later.
 Include some personal touches in your study space, like photos of friends and family, or a nice scented candle, as the comfort they bring can do wonders for keeping your mind focused.

 You did it!
-You survived your first day of uni.
+You made it through your first day of uni.